HAMISH BURGESS - MAUI CELTIC ARTIST, BAGPIPER,

-Hot Maui Celtic Radio Show news - you've been asking for years, and we've finally done it!
-All past editions of the The Maui Celtic Show originally broadcast on Blues & Roots Radio are now available to listen at http://www.mixcloud.com/mauiceltic/.
+Hot Maui Celtic Radio Show news - the last couple of years of the The Maui Celtic Show originally are now available to listen at http://www.mixcloud.com/mauiceltic/.
 Easy to sign up, and free.
 A treat for yer Celtic lugs!

-Tuesdays - the Maui Celtic Radio Show is on Celtic Music Radio 95FM across Glasgow, Scotland from 11am-1pm GMT, streaming at www.celticmusicradio.net.
+Tuesdays - the Maui Celtic Radio Show is on Celtic Music Radio 95FM across Glasgow, Scotland from 12 noo to 2pm GMT, streaming at www.celticmusicradio.net.

 Hamish Burgess and Liam Clancy at Mana'o Radio, Wailuku, Maui